onnx/onnx/docs/Operators.md

 <dt><tt>Y</tt> : T</dt>
 <dd>The output tensor of the same shape as X</dd>
 <dt><tt>mean</tt> (optional) : T</dt>
-<dd>The running mean after the BatchNormalization operator.</dd>
+<dd>The running mean after the BatchNormalization operator.This output is populated only when training_mode is set to true.</dd>
 <dt><tt>var</tt> (optional) : T</dt>
-<dd>The running variance after the BatchNormalization operator.</dd>
+<dd>The running variance after the BatchNormalization operator.This output is populated only when training_mode is set to true.</dd>
 <dt><tt>saved_mean</tt> (optional) : T</dt>
-<dd>Saved mean used during training to speed up gradient computation.</dd>
+<dd>Saved mean used during training to speed up gradient computation.This output is populated only when training_mode is set to true.</dd>
 <dt><tt>saved_var</tt> (optional) : T</dt>
-<dd>Saved variance used during training to speed up gradient computation.</dd>
+<dd>Saved variance used during training to speed up gradient computation.This output is populated only when training_mode is set to true.</dd>
 </dl>

 #### Type Constraints